Hannah Cruttenden, Psychotherapist & Psychologist CPsychol, UKCP, BACP

-I am an experienced and friendly UKCP/BACP registered psychotherapist based in Ealing, West London, offering weekly 50-minute sessions Monday-Friday and Saturday mornings.
-I work face-to-face or online.
+I am an experienced and friendly HCPC/UKCP/BACP registered psychotherapist and psychologist based in Cheltenham, Gloucestershire, and Ealing, West London, offering weekly 50-minute sessions throughout the week and on Saturday morning.

 Issues I work with

-Not everyone comes with one specific difficulty.
-The range of issues I have worked with include anxiety and panic, generalised anxiety disorder, depression, sadness, loneliness, relationship issues, family issues, separation and divorce, trauma, loss of meaning in life, personality disorders, as well as bereavement and other losses.
+Not everyone comes with one specific difficulty, but the range of issues I have worked with include anxiety and panic, generalised anxiety disorder, depression, bereavement and loss, relationship issues, family issues, and historical or recent trauma.
+I also work with loss of meaning in life, low self-esteem and decision making about the future.

 What happens next